kristenvaccaro/antisocial-computing/final-project.md

 # Final Projects

 ### Week 2: Team + Topic
 You need to submit the names of your team members and a broad topic area.
+On Canvas, under the "People" tab, add all of your group members to some group, and ideally change the default name (Final Project Group N).

+Ensure that only one member of your team submits your broad topic area.
 I will respond with some papers to read.

 ### Week 4: Proposal